 I no longer have to put foil everywhere to protect my stove from grease splatters!
 My favorite bacon is from Costco, I buy the thick center cut slices and cut them in half before baking them.
 Now, you don’t have to cut them in half, but I have done this for years to feed more people with less.

 No one questions a 5-inch slice of bacon in my house.
 That’s how we have always cooked bacon.
 I added my Bacon Wrapped Jalapeno Snacks recipe below.
 They are so yummy!
+The picture below is how I cooked the bacon UNTIL I found an even better way to cook it in the oven.
+This is a 9 by 13-inch glass baking pan shown below that I USED to use.

 I love bacon and it tastes good on just about everything!
 Mark and I have bacon, tomato, and lettuce on sandwiches all summer.
 Thank goodness for my garden!
 I love egg salad sandwiches with a slice or two of bacon on it!